max-gy/c-bitcoinminer-cuda/readme.md

 based on bitcoin miner from MattyAB https://github.com/MattyAB

-but modified to run with CUDO on a nvidia xavier
+but modified to run with CUDA on a nvidia xavier

 for compiling I used nvcc like so